-4.Pour the rest of the solution from the keg into a large bowl.
+4. Pour the rest of the solution from the keg into a large bowl.
 Place your spoon/whisk, can opener and measuring cup into the bowl to keep them cleaned throughout the brewing process.
 Leave them immersed for at least 2 minutes in cleaning solution prior to using.

-5.After all surfaces have been thoroughly cleaned, do not rinse or dry the keg or utensils.
-Return lid to top of keg, proceed immediately to brewing.
+5. After all, surfaces have been thoroughly cleaned, do not rinse or dry the keg or utensils.
+Return lid to the top of the keg, proceed immediately to brewing.